DCoxshall/dylstatus/README.md

 Current modules:
 - Date and time
 - Internet connectivity
-- Battery percentage and remaining time
+- Battery percentage and remaining time, with support for multiple batteries

 dylstatus is currently still under development.
 Please be gentle.